India: Military chief, 12 others die in helicopter crash | DW | 08.12.2021

 Rawat and his wife, along with some officers, were on board the helicopter headed to the army's defense services college, a senior army officer said.

-The general held India's highest military rank — the chief of defense staff.
+The general held India's highest military rank — the chief of defense staff (CDS).
 He was the first to hold the position, which the Indian government established in 2019.

 Rawat was seen as close to Prime Minister Narendra Modi.
 Several generations of his family served in the Indian armed forces.
 He had commanded forces in Indian-administered Kashmir and along the Line of Actual Control bordering China.